vivekanandan-ks/ksv-nix-workflow/README.md

 If u are already using the NixOS❤️🔥🔥🔥 skip this.
 Btw, I suggest everyone to try this OG🔥 Distro😁 For others,
 **Install Nix:**
-    -   Install nix via a single command.
+   -Install nix via a single command.
 For details: https://zero-to-nix.com/start/install/

         ```
         curl --proto '=https' --tlsv1.2 -sSf -L https://install.determinate.systems/nix | sh -s -- install
         ```

-    -   Restart the terminal session and check Nix with
+   -Restart the terminal session and check Nix with
         ```nix --version```
     Now we can do things a lot easier🥳🎉🎊.
     Spoiler🤫: U have installed something really extraordinary.